syseleven/grav-docs-metakube/pages/03.Tutorials/23.use-external-dns/default.en.md

 ## Cleanup

-If you do not plan to further use the external DNS provider, just delete the `external-dns` namespace
+If you do not plan to continue using the external DNS provider, just delete the `external-dns` namespace

 ```shell
 $ kubectl delete namesapce external-dns
 namespace "external-dns" deleted
 ```

-If you did not remove the config option `--policy=upsert-only` from the external-dns deployment you also need to delete the DNS entries `<loadbalancer.example.com>` and `<ingress.example.com>` from Route53.
+If you did not remove the config option `--policy=upsert-only` from the external-dns deployment you also need to delete the DNS entries `<loadbalancer.example.com>` and `<ingress.example.com>` from you hosted zone on Route53.